jofas/blog/content/002-first-time-running.md

 Certainly time has corroded my defenses and opened the door for new painful memories to arise.
 Which they did.
-And now I'm going to tell you about them in a hopefully slightly funny and entertaining story that does not contain an ounce of wisdom, advice or anything else valuable that you could apply to your own life.
+To properly process them I wrote this hopefully slightly funny and entertaining story that does not contain an ounce of wisdom, advice or anything else valuable that you could apply to your own life.
 I just can't help myself but to find human foolishness endlessly amusing.
 Which is probably why God gave me so much of it.

 You&mdash;probably a responsible adult with working instincts and the healthy ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is he talking about, running isn't so bad?
-I agree with you that running is not bad at all.
-In fact, I believe the opposite to be true, that running can be a very healthy and rewarding endeavour.
+Running is not bad at all and it can be a very healthy and rewarding endeavour.
 After all, our bodies were built to run.
 But, as you might have guessed by now, I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with